Beskhue/perry/README.md

 This library has recently been deprecated by the previous maintainer.
 The intention with this fork is to bring the library up to date.

 # Perry
-a PHP Library for accessing EVE Online's CREST API
+A PHP Library for accessing EVE Online's CREST API.

 ## WARNING
 this is a prototype / work in progress.